gooddata/gooddata-ui-sdk/libs/gd-bear-model/api/gd-bear-model.api.md

     }
 }

-// Warning: (ae-internal-missing-underscore) The name "ExtendedDateFilters" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "GdcExtendedDateFilters" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export namespace ExtendedDateFilters {
+export namespace GdcExtendedDateFilters {
     // (undocumented)
     export type AbsoluteDateFilterOption = IAbsoluteDateFilterForm | IAbsoluteDateFilterPreset;
     // (undocumented)